Letter to Parents

 As I have learned, that finish line isn’t pictured above…

-Finances is totally different topic.
-Have you saved?
-Enough?
-If not, where’s the aid coming from?
+Finances are a totally different topic.
+Have you saved at all?
+Or enough?
+If not, where is the aid coming from?
 How do I get more?
 Should I spend assets or borrow?
 My kid’s college life spanned from before the Great Recession to 2018.
 The markets have been, and probably always will be, on a roller coaster.
 Different opportunities are available at different times.
 Do you know what they are?

 Another piece of the puzzle could be your family.
 Are you in a traditional family?
 Lost a spouse?
 Remarried?
 Lost a job or had a cut in pay?
 These can all be very difficult times in your life, especially as your child is in high school.
 How will your family dynamic affect your student’s college opportunities?

-My planning process will coach you though all of these pieces of the college admission/attendance puzzle with
+My planning process will coach you through all of these pieces of the college admission/attendance puzzle with

-I help you plan for this finish line.
+I will help you plan for this finish line.